 176. This Criterion identifies those wetlands which are of numerical importance for waterbirds through their support of internationally important numbers, either of one or more species, and often the total numbers of the waterbird species assemblage.

-177. When Contracting Parties are reviewing candidate sites for listing under this Criterion, greatest conservation value will be achieved through the selection of a network of sites that provide habitat for waterbird assemblages containing globally threatened species or subspecies.
+177. When Contracting Parties are reviewing candidate sites for listing under this Criterion, greatest conservation value will be achieved through the selection of a network of sites that provide habitat for waterbird assemblages containing globally threatened species.
 These are currently poorly represented in the Ramsar List.
 (Refer also to paragraph 86 above, “Species presence in perspective”.)

 How to interpret this Criterion – what it means

 178. The Criterion is unambiguous and has been widely applied throughout the world.
 The Criterion can be applied only when regular waterbird count information is available for the site being designated.
-Also see below (and Appendix G) for the definition of ‘regularly’ as in ‘regularly supports 20,000 or more waterbirds’ in applying this Criterion.
+Also see paragraph 186 below (and Appendix G) for the definition of ‘regularly’ as in ‘regularly supports 20,000 or more waterbirds’ in applying this Criterion.

 What data and information are needed to apply this Criterion?